disconnect3d/cint/README.md

 ### Why this lib?

 Sometimes you just need the old, low level behavior of int/unsigned types.
-This may be handy during reverse engineering and rewritting some C code to Python.
+This may be handy during reverse engineering or rewritting C code to Python and persisting their integer arithmetics behavior.

 ### Example 1